NikhilVikhe7/Closet-Essentials-V3/readme.md

 - View a list of available clothing items
 - Add items to a shopping cart
-- Checkout and make a purchase using a secure payment gateway
+- Checkout and make a purchase
-- View and update user account information